The conditional SWITCH is a control structure that offers an alternative to the IF-ELSE conditional for making decisions based on multiple cases.

 }

 In general, it is not much longer than the SWITCH conditional.
-In large part, it is because the requirement to use the break statement makes the SWITCH unnecessarily long.
+Partly because the requirement to include the break makes the SWITCH unnecessarily long.

 Examples of SWITCH conditional in different languages